Pwn9/PwnFilter/Tutorial.rst

 Editing rules text files
 ------------------------

 This is where the real magic happens in PwnFilter.
-The rules are where the magic happens in PwnFilter.
+Creating Regex Rules can be complex and challenging.
+Fortunately, EpicATrain has created some really comprehensive rules files that you can use in your server.

 Reference